Skip to content

 Download a fact sheet about mitigation strategies here.

-Once the turbines are installed, in 2026, they will spin and generate electricity.
-This power is transported from the turbines through the interarray cables to the offshore substation.
+Once the turbines are installed, they will spin and generate electricity.
+This power is transported from the turbines through inter-array cables to the offshore substation.

-- Specifications: Approximately 94 miles (151 KM) of export cables are being installed.
+Specifications: Approximately 94 miles (151 KM) of export cables are being laid.
 These cables are designed to handle high voltage and ensure efficient energy transmission.
-Installation starts at the South Brooklyn Marine terminal, moves out into New York Harbor, underneath the Verrazano Bridge, and then out to the offshore substation located in the lease area.
+Installation began at the South Brooklyn Marine Terminal, moved out into New York Harbor, underneath the Verrazano Bridge, and then out to the offshore substation, located in the lease area.
+Additionally, over 100 miles of inter-array cables will be delivering power from the turbines to the offshore substation, where that power will be connected to the export cable.
+Cables are buried at depths that prevent interference with fisheries.

-- Process: Cables are laid on the seabed using cable-laying vessels, like the one shown here.
+Process: Cables were laid on the seabed using cable-laying vessels, like the one shown here.
 These specialized ships are equipped with cable carousels and laying equipment that allow for precise deployment and burial of the cables, protecting them from fishing activities and natural disturbances.
+Throughout early 2026 final work will be done to joint the export cable and to pull it into the offshore substation.

-Environmental surveys are conducted to minimize impacts on marine ecosystems during cable installation.
-Dedicated observers are on board each vessel watching for protected species and advising on protective measures.
+Environmental protective measures are carried out to minimize impacts on marine ecosystems during cable installation.
+Empire worked with New York state agencies to ensure the project avoids or minimizes impacts to winter flounder and Atlantic and shortnosed sturgeon during their annual time of year restricted periods.
+This includes implementing the Atlantic and Shortnosed Sturgeon Avoidance, Monitoring, and Impact Minimization Plan with acoustic and visual monitoring for sturgeon.
+In addition, Empire enacts a Water Quality Monitoring Plan during sediment disturbing installation activities to ensure that the project stays within water quality standards.
+Dedicated observers on board each vessel watch for protected species and advise vessel captains on protective measures.
 Due to the nature of the work, the vessels move extremely slow, allowing added time to identify and avoid any marine life in the area.

 Resources